 Key points about echinacea

-• The scientific evidence around the use of echinacea is weak.
+• The scientific evidence around the effectiveness of echinacea is mixed and not strong.

 • Find out about it and possible side effects.